tensorpix/ai-docker/jeredocker_cuda/README.md

 #TODO: venv stuff - i think works

 #TODO: buildaj cuda image iz source za tocno onu arhitekturu/cuda compute koja nan triba https://gitlab.com/nvidia/container-images/cuda idk di san to cita

+## Tensorboard command
+* be mindful of the sizes of your tensorboard experiments, they can grow quite big if you're not careful about your logging frequencies
+  `  `